 The Cornerstone Wellness Staff/Personal Counselors provide educational sessions to all incoming first year students during the fall semester.
-While we advertise these sessions as Health and Wellness sessions, these sessions focus on use and abuse of alcohol and drugs, decision-making, and bystander responsibilities.
-Additionally, new first year residential students are required to attend hall/apartment meetings during the orientation period to review University policies, including the Alcohol and Drug Policies.
+These sessions focus on use and abuse of alcohol, decision-making, and bystander responsibilities.
 New first year students are required to attend these orientation sessions.
+These sessions transitioned to online formats in CANVAS (LR's LMS), in 2020 and continue through 2022.